jenkins-x/lighthouse/README.md

     ./bin/lighthouse

-Then if you want to test it out with a git provider running on the cloud or inside kubernetes you can use [ngrok](https://ngrok.com/) to setup a tunnel to your laptop. e.g.:
+Then if you want to test it out with a git provider running on the cloud or inside Kubernetes you can use [ngrok](https://ngrok.com/) to setup a tunnel to your laptop. e.g.:

     ngrok http 8080